intel/libvpl/examples/interop/vpl-infer/README.md

 | Optimized for    | Description
 |----------------- | ----------------------------------------
 | OS               | Ubuntu* 20.04; Windows* 10
-| Hardware runtime | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
+| Hardware runtime | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at [Intel® oneVPL GPU Implementation Open Source](https://github.com/oneapi-src/oneVPL-intel-gpu)
-|                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
+|                  | and Intel® Media SDK GPU implementation, which can be found at [Intel® Media SDK Open Source](https://github.com/Intel-Media-SDK/MediaSDK)
 | What You Will Learn | How to use oneVPL to decode an H.265 encoded video file and resize and perform per-frame object detection inference
 | Time to Complete | 5 minutes